frkosurf/voot-specification/VOOT.md

 of email addresses belonging to the user.

 ## Request Parameters
-The API calls have four OPTIONAL parameters that manipulate the result obtained from the provider:
+The API calls have three OPTIONAL parameters that manipulate the result obtained from the provider:

 * `sortBy`
-* `sortOrder`
 * `startIndex`
 * `count`

 The `sortBy` parameter determines the key in the result that is used for sorting the groups or group members.
 The available keys are listed below in the API Response section.
-The `sortOrder` determines the order in which the results are sorted.
-Here, two values are possible: `ascending` and `descending`.
-These parameters are OPTIONAL.
-It is up to the provider whether or not to sort and in what order if these parameters are not present.
-If the results are to be sorted, the value SHOULD be compared as strings and SHOULD be sorted case-insensitive.
+It is up to the provider whether or not to sort and by what key in what order if these parameters are not present.
+If the results are to be sorted, the value SHOULD be compared as strings and SHOULD be sorted case-insensitive in ascending order.

 The `startIndex` parameter determines the offset at which the start for giving back results.
 The `count` parameter indicates the number of results to be